thebestgoodguy/aviatorpredictorsource/README.md

-# aviatorpredictorsource
+# Aviator Predictor Bot | Aviator Predictor Bot Apk | Dont Get Scammed
 This repository has fake aviator predictor apps source codes.
 Dont buy any app.
 All are fake.
+If you wanna hire a developer from Fiverr, there are scammers too.

 On telegram and other platforms, scammers selling Aviator predictor apps.
 All apps are fake.
 I will publish these fake apps source codes in this repository.